 Google has one feature that can tell a lot about what’s on our minds, without running an expensive survey or buying social media figures.
 It’s called Google Instant and most of us use it every day.

 Google Instant tries to predict what you’re looking for, and as you type it suggests a few key phrases in a drop down menu.
-According to Google it can save between 2 and 5 second on every search, but there is one thing much more interesting than that.
+According to Google, it can save between 2 and 5 seconds on every search, but there is one thing much more interesting than that.

 Instant autocomplete algorithm relies on popular queries typed by other users.
 In other words, only most popular queries are displayed in the Google Instant drop-down menu.